Eigenvalue ratios of nonnegatively curved graphs: Eigenvalue ratios and higher order spectral bounds

 That is, they obtain a dimension-dependent Buser inequality.
 Our approach also applies to their setting.
-In particular, we obtain the following eigenvalue ratio estimate and higher-order Buser inequality under the condition $CDE(0,n)$,
+In particular, we obtain the following eigenvalue ratio estimate and higher order Buser inequalities under the condition $CDE(0,n)$,

 where $C_1(\alpha)$, $C_2(\alpha)$ are constants depending only on $\alpha$. \end{remark}